Afnan-214/Bitcoin-Alpha-trust-network-Analysis/README.md

 ##### Quantifying Social Structure

 1. Path Length Analysis (How easily users can connect based on trust?)
-2. Clustering coeffcient (How densely connected is the network?)
+2. Clustering coefficient (How densely connected is the network?)

 ##### Interactive Network Representation